Lcrypto/Simulated-annealing-lifting-QC-LDPC/README.md

 Table III.
-Minimal value of circulant for regular mother matrix with row number m=3 and column number n with girth 8 with running time constrain <24 hour
+Minimal value of circulant for regular mother matrix with row number m=3 and column number n with girth 8 with running time constrain less than 24 hours

 |Column number|Simulated annealing|Ovinnikov et al|
 |-------------|-------------------|-------------|